-- Purchase assets such as homes, postsecondary education, dance regalia, etc. - Repair and build credit - Hold land in common - Teach tribal history, values, and language, etc.
+- Purchase assets such as homes, postsecondary education, dance clothes for our tribal dances, etc. - Repair and build credit - Hold land in common - Teach tribal history, values, and language, etc.

 ONAC Vision

 Native families will have multiple opportunities to grow their assets, through participation in integrated and culturallyrelevant Native asset building programs.
 With this vision, ONAC, as a Native asset building coalition, works to increase the numbers of Native asset building programs.